How to Spend a Perfect Artsy Traveler Day in Athens

 Eiffel Tower in Paris

-How to Enjoy A Perfect Artsy Traveler Day in Paris
+How to Spend A Perfect Artsy Traveler Day in Paris

 Preparation

-Early Morning on My Perfect Artsy Traveler Day in Paris
+Early Morning on A Perfect Artsy Traveler Day in Paris

 When I travel, I love to get up early and spend an hour or two wandering around my neighborhood before stopping in a café for a light breakfast.
 In Paris, I generally stay somewhere close to the Seine on the Left Bank and so that’s where I’ll start.